noneback/noneback/README.md

 - Love Windows with steam and WSL.

-- Previous intern in alibaba, bytedance and GSOC 2022
+- Previous intern in alibaba, bytedance, and GSOC 2022

-- Work in the Alibaba Cloud database sector as a software engineer, focusing on Cloud DB fundamentals (Observability, Serverless, Anamoly-Oriented Schedule)
+- Work in the Alibaba Cloud database sector as a software engineer, focusing on Cloud DB fundamentals (Observability, Serverless, Anamoly Dection, Anamoly-Oriented Schedule)